Some of the moments when we feel the most trapped, insecure, or anxious come when we have trouble advocating for ourselves and being assertive.

 - Open and Engaging Conversation: When you are comfortable with yourself, conversation flows easier, as you don’t feel there’s anything to prove.

-11 Assertiveness Exercises to Build Confidence
+11 Assertiveness Exercises And Responses

 The same way exercise helps build body strength, assertive communication exercises can build the strength of your self-confidence.